Vokesimurex sobrinus

 Vokesimurex sobrinus is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of the shell varies between 37 mm and 77 mm.

+The ovate shell has an acute spire.
+It contains seven convex whorls.
+These are longitudinally nodosely plicate and transversely lirate with three varices.
+The shell is very spiny, with two sharp hooked spines.
+The aperture is almost round.
+The siphonal canal is straight, closed and very produced.
+It is spiny at the base.
+There are two red-brown bands on the body whorl, and the end of the long straight beak is variegated with the same colour.

 Distribution

 This marine species occurs off Japan, Korea and China.